-Firewall configurations should be backed up on a regular basis.
-Backing up a firewall's configuration allows for:
+Firewall configurations should be backed up regularly.
+Backing up a firewall's configuration allows for the following:

 Keeping the Firewall Security Rules Up to Date

-For a business, it is not unusual to have ever changing network requirements.
+For a business, it is not unusual to have ever-changing network requirements.
 One day you may be spinning up a temporary SFTP server to transfer a file to a partner.
-The next you are moving your onsite webserver to the cloud.
+Next you are moving your onsite web server to the cloud.

-Whatever the change may be, there is often a firewall rule adjustment that should be made.
-It is these adjustments that often go undone, creating gaps in your first line of defense.
+Whatever the change may be, a firewall rule adjustment should often be made.
+These adjustments often go undone, creating gaps in your first line of defense.

 So you have a firewall, or maybe even dozens of them.
-Each one of them has been out there for a year or more, managed by multiple people, and their rule sets are in various states of unknown.
+Each of them has been out there for a year or more, managed by multiple people, and their rule sets are in various unknown states.